manhdao/github-example/README.md

-It's a example.
+Everything is just an example.
 I'm learning git!